Top 20 Company Headshots Examples to Elevate Your Professional Image

 The decision depends on practical factors, not aesthetic philosophy.

-A 5-person leadership team comes to the studio.
-A 120-person Midtown office needs a two-day on-location shoot.
-A 50-person company with staff across four cities uses remote sessions.
+A small leadership team comes to the studio.
+A large office needs a multi-day on-location shoot.
+A company with staff across multiple cities uses remote sessions.

 Leaders photographed in studio for executive portraits